Decades of Alzheimer’s research may have been fabricated

 A spokesperson from the University of Minnesota confirmed to NewsNation it is aware of the skepticism surrounding Lesne’s research and said “the university will follow its processes to review the questions any claims have raised.”

-NewsNation was told neither Lesne or Ashe would be available for an interview.
+NewsNation was told neither Lesne nor Ashe would be available for an interview.
 Both are still employed by the school.